CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

 ## Description

-AppEngine allows you to manage translation resources directly within your plugin.
+CompuTec AppEngine allows you to manage translation resources directly within your plugin.
 If you’ve created your plugin using the [CompuTec AppEngine Plugin Template](./plugin-templates.md), a translation file is already included and registered by default.

-To implement translations in your AppEngine plugin, follow the steps below:
+To implement translations in your CompuTec AppEngine plugin, follow the steps below:

 1. Translations are stored in an XML file with the following structure: